A series of 4: Accessibility is a bare necessity. Part 4: TIME MANAGEMENT

 BUILD GLOBAL WORK LOCAL

 Building global, working local is one of our companies motto’s.
 In the online world it is very, very difficult to know for sure if accessibility information is reliable or correct.
+So, we share only DIRECT LINKS to accessibility pages, and we only share locations or accommodation that share their info in detail.

 ACCESSIBLE TRAVEL PROFESSIONALS

+One of our ways of searching for reliable accessibility information is to check accessible travel websites, such as accessible travel blogs or accessible travel agents.
 They have local connections with transport, repair and medical services companies.
 They know what restaurants or attractions are accessible.

 This is key when it comes to saving energy and time.
-We carefully select our partners to be sure to recommend professionals who can help you plan your holidays, saving you lots of energy and time to sort things out.
+We carefully select to be sure to recommend professionals who can help you plan your holidays, saving you lots of energy and time to sort things out.

 As we advocate for change in the travel world, we need support from the community as well.
 You cannot expect change to happen, and be able to book your holidays without worries if you continue to approach the huge travel websites where numerous things still go wrong.